COVID-19 Tests: Which One Is Best?

 - Molecular tests are so sensitive that they can find even a small amount of virus in a person’s nose or throat.
 These tests are the best option when someone needs to know for sure if they’re infected (to get treatment, for example).
 But it can take at least a day or two to get the results.

 - When quicker results are needed, an antigen test can be a good option.
 For example, parents might need to know right away if a child is infected so they can isolate them and prevent spread in the household.
 When they’re not at the start or end of the illness, people who are infected have a lot of virus in their nose and throat.
 This is when they’re most contagious, and when antigen tests can be as sensitive as molecular tests.
-If an antigen test does not show infection, a doctor may choose to confirm the negative result with a molecular test.
+If an antigen test does not show infection, a doctor may choose to repeat the antigen test or confirm the negative result with a molecular test.

 When Someone Has No Symptoms After Exposure to COVID-19